TRI-ML/KP2D/README.md

 ### Setting up your environment

 You need a machine with recent Nvidia drivers and a GPU.
 We recommend using docker (see [nvidia-docker2](https://github.com/NVIDIA/nvidia-docker) instructions) to have a reproducible environment.
-To setup your environment, type in a terminal (only tested in Ubuntu 18.04):
+To setup your environment, type in a terminal (only tested in Ubuntu 18.04 and with Pytorch 1.6):

 ```bash
 git clone https://github.com/TRI-ML/KP2D.git